“In Africa, music is created to help people rise above the pain and suffering of daily life, to transcend all evils with the joy of music.”

 He was first seen in the U.S. playing on two world tours with King Sunny Ade’s African Beats (with whom he recorded four albums).
 Visiting the San Francisco Bay Area, he fell in love with its unique mix of people and vibrant musical atmosphere.

-In 1985, he returned to stay, and soon assembled a heady mix of top Nigerian and American musicians to start the super-group KOTOJA.
+In 1985, he returned to stay, and soon assembled a heady mix of top Nigerian and American musicians to start the international super-group BABÁ KEN & KOTOJA.
 Featuring Babá Ken's vocals and original tunes, the band blended jazz, funk, highlife, Afrobeat, and juju into its animated shows.
 In 1991, the group signed with Mesa/Bluemoon, releasing two albums to critical praise.
-It was when Putumayo Records founder Dan Storper heard Kotoja in Golden Gate Park in 1994 that he decided to create his eclectic recording company, and the Kotoja compilation "Super Sawalé Collection" was the new label's first release.
+It was when Putumayo World Music founder Dan Storper heard Kotoja in Golden Gate Park in 1994 that he decided to create his eclectic recording company, and the Kotoja compilation "Super Sawalé Collection" was the new label's first release.

 Since then, Okulolo’s performances, recordings, and touring groups have continued to win praise.
 His lectures, demonstrations, and classes in African percussion, musical techniques, and cultural appreciation have been shared in schools, museums, and universities.

-In order to express his musical diversity, Babá Ken now leads three distinct music ensembles:
+In order to express his musical diversity, Babá Ken now leads four distinct music ensembles:

-With the acoustic folk group the NIGERIAN BROTHERS, Babá Ken and his musical ‘brothers’ bring to life their earliest village memories, recreating the folk and palm-wine music they grew up on, music that was played under the full moonlight.
+The acoustic folk group BABÁ KEN OKULOLO & the NIGERIAN BROTHERS brings to life their earliest village memories, recreating the folk and palm-wine music they heard as children, music that was played under the full moonlight.
 With harmonious voices, lilting guitars, and traditional percussion instruments, this gentle but joyously rhythmic music is a special treat for those who enjoy authentic African sounds.
-Their album, “Songs from the Village,” received the 2009 JPF Music Award for “Best African Album.”
+Their recording, “Songs from the Village,” received the 2009 JPF Music Award for “Best African Album.”

-Okulolo now lives in the East Bay, surrounded by his family, including his wife, their three adult children, and two grandchildren.
+Okulolo now lives in the East Bay, surrounded by his family, including his wife Jackie Gay Wilson, their three adult children, and two grandchildren.
 The title ‘Babá’ refers simply to his mature age and status as a father and grandfather.
-One of his sons is the versatile vocalist Kalil Wilson; the other is animator/designer Kevin Okulolo.
+One of his sons is the versatile vocalist KALIL WILSON; the other is animator/designer KEVIN OKULOLO.

 Says Okulolo, "History teaches us that we are all from Africa.
 I see the world today as one family, as one village.
 We all have the same needs and wants.
 Peace, love, and understanding will help solve the world's problems, and that's what we are trying to spread to all people with our music."